Close menu Resources for... William & Mary

 Jim David, '04 MA History, '10 PhD History, is a managing director at Hamilton Place Strategies (HPS), a public affairs consultancy in Washington D.C.
 He advises a broad range of clients on strategic communications matters including public policy initiatives, regulatory issues, mergers and acquisitions, and crises.
 Prior to joining HPS, he was a managing director at Kekst and Company in New York, where he advised Fortune 500 companies, leading alternative investment managers, and other clients on a variety of complex communications issues.
 Jim is the author of Dunmore’s New World (University of Virginia Press, 2013), a book about political culture in the era of the American Revolution focused on the life of the last royal governor of Virginia.
 His research has been supported by a number of fellowships and awards, including from the Harvard University International Seminar on the History of the Atlantic World, the Clements Library at the University of Michigan, the Gilder Lehrman Institute of American History, the John D. Rockefeller Jr. Library, and the National Endowment for the Humanities, among others.

-David K. Hood, '90 BS Chemistry, '92 MA Chemistry, '96 PhD Applied Science, is currently a Senior Group Leader (Head of Technology for Diagnostic Films (Advanced Materials) and Global R&D Operational Excellence) at Ashland.
+David K. Hood, '90 BS Chemistry, '92 MA Chemistry, '96 PhD Applied Science, was a Senior Group Leader (Head of Technology for Diagnostic Films (Advanced Materials) and Global R&D Operational Excellence) at Ashland.
 He has more than 20 years of professional experience in the specialty chemical industry.
 After completing a Visiting Assistant Professor position in the Department of Chemistry at William & Mary, he joined International Specialty Products (ISP).
 Throughout his career, he has enjoyed technical team building, leading global teams responsible for technology expansion, new business development programs including structuring complex R&D agreements and relationships as well as due diligence processes for corporate M&A activities.
 His varied technical interests include functional polymeric materials (natural and synthetic), printing technologies, technical coatings, radiation dosimetry and polymer architecture/design.
 He holds more than 25 US Patents and has (co)authored more than 30 technical articles.
 In 2004, he was awarded the Thomas Alva Edison Award (Consumer Division) by the R&D Council of New Jersey.
-He and his wife, Christina, live in New Jersey with their two children.
+He and his wife, Christina, reside in Virginia.

 Karen Hooker, '81 MA Psychology, is the Petersen Chair in Gerontology and Family Studies and Professor in Human Development and Family Sciences at Oregon State University where she is currently Head of the School of Social and Behavioral Health Sciences.
 She received her Ph.D. in Human Development and Family Studies from the Pennsylvania State University and completed a Postdoctoral Fellowship at Duke University Medical Center.
 Her research focuses on psychological and social factors in optimal aging.
 She was the founder and inaugural Director of the Center for Healthy Aging Research at OSU.
 She is a Fellow of the Gerontological Society of America and of the Adult Development and Aging and Health Psychology Divisions of the American Psychological Association and has served in leadership roles in these organizations.
 She has been the recipient of the Association of Gerontology in Higher Education Distinguished Faculty award and the Kalish Innovative Publication Award from the Gerontological Society of America.
 She has been a Scientific Reviewer for the National Institutes of Health and the National Science Foundation, has served on editorial boards of scientific journals, and led the first NSF-funded Integrative Graduate Education and Research Traineeship program that had aging as its thematic focus.
 She has published widely in leading journals, has co-authored books on mental health and aging, and has written numerous book chapters.
 Her work has been funded by NSF, NIH, and several foundations.
 She met her husband at William & Mary, and they live in Corvallis, Oregon.
 They have two sons, the youngest of whom graduated from William & Mary in 2015.